AndresSepulveda/Coupling_WRF_CROCO_WW3_with_OASIS/README.md

 ## Details

-Time step in WRF and CROCO has to be a multiple of the coupling frequency (nancouple)
+Time step in WRF and CROCO has to be a multiple of the coupling frequency (nancouple).
+For example 180s (WRF), 3600 (CROCO), 3600 (OASIS).

 Order of dimensions x - y.
 (41 42 for Benguela)
 Verify those in oce.nc and atm.nc